Arsenal 3-1 Southampton: Bukayo Saka inspires Arsenal win after Saints scare in Premier League clash

 He looked unfazed on the big stage and produced some of Southampton's best attacking moments.

-At one point in the second half, he could be seen burning past Arsenal right-back Riccardo Calafiori and crossing for Manuel Fernandes, whose scooped finish looped narrowly over.
+At one point in the second half, he could be seen burning past Arsenal left-back Riccardo Calafiori and crossing for Manuel Fernandes, whose scooped finish looped narrowly over.

 Not long after that, he was cutting inside, into the No 10 position, and unleashing a powerful long-range effort that clipped the post via a slight deflection.
 His quality shone through - and not for the first time this season.
 A bright future awaits.